doublejim/JsonWax/README.md

 # JsonWax for Qt
 #### Description
 JsonWax is a Qt C++ library for handling JSON-documents.
-It's an alternative to Qt's built-in set of JSON classes, and requires Qt 5.7 or later.
+It's an alternative to Qt's built-in set of JSON classes, made for Qt 5.7 or later.

 The purpose is to shorten your JSON-handling code, and keep your mind on the structure of your document.